Customers Also Bought

-- If infusing insulin, and your blood glucose level becomes unexplainably high, or an occlusion alarm occurs, check for clogs and leaks.
+- If while infusing insulin your blood glucose level becomes unexplainably high or an occlusion alarm occurs, check for clogs and leaks.
 If in doubt, change the infusion kit because the soft cannula may be dislodged, crimped, or partially clogged.
 Should any of these problems arise, make a plan with your healthcare professional for rapidly replacing insulin.
 Test the blood glucose level to ensure the problem corrects.

 - Reuse of the infusion kit may cause damage to the cannula or needle and lead to infection, site irritation, or inaccurate medication delivery.

-- Dispose the transfer guard safely in a sharps container.
+- Dispose of the transfer guard safely in a sharps container.

 - While inserted, never prime the kit or attempt to free a clogged line.
 You may accidentally inject too much medication.